Casualties of the Gaza war: 7 October attacks

 On 7 October, there were massacres at more than nine kibbutzim where civilians resided and at an outdoor dance music festival.
 Over 260 attendees were killed at the psychedelic trance open-air "Supernova Sukkot Gathering" music festival near the Re'im kibbutz.
 It became the deadliest concert attack ever and the worst Israeli civilian massacre in its history.
 Over 100 civilians were killed in the Be'eri massacre, including children.
 Many of the kibbutz residents among the dead or missing were peace activists, such as the 74-year-old Vivian Silver, a former board member of the human rights organisation B'Tselem.
 At least 50–100 people have been reported killed in the Kfar Aza massacre, with the total death toll unknown.
 Filmmaker Yahav Winner was killed in Kfar Aza.
-Many civilians were also killed in the Nahal Oz massacre.
+Many civilians were also killed in the Nahal Oz attack.
 Nine people were fatally shot at a bus shelter in Sderot, and at least 14 were killed by gunfire and grenades at a roadside bomb shelter near Re'im.
 At least four people were reported killed in Kuseife.
 At least 400 casualties were reported in Ashkelon, while 280 others were reported in Beer Sheva, 60 of whom were in serious condition.
 In the north, injuries from rocket attacks were reported in Tel Aviv.

 Former Hapoel Tel Aviv F.C. striker Lior Asulin was among those killed in the Re'im music festival massacre.
 The head of the Sha'ar HaNegev Regional Council, Ofir Libstein, was killed in an exchange of fire with the militants.
 The police commander of Rahat, Jayar Davidov, was also killed.
 Izhar Peled, a police officer, was killed in Kfar Aza.
 The IDF confirmed that 258 of its soldiers had been killed.
-Among their confirmed dead were Colonel Yonatan Steinberg, the commander of the Nahal Brigade, who was killed near Kerem Shalom; Colonel Roi Levy, commander of the Multidimensional "Ghost" unit, who was killed near Kibbutz Re'im; and Lieutenant Colonel Eli Ginsberg, commander of the LOTAR Counter-terrorism Unit School.
+Among their confirmed dead were Colonel Yonatan Steinberg, the commander of the Nahal Brigade, who was killed near Kerem Shalom; Colonel Roi Levy, commander of the Refaim United, who was killed near Kibbutz Re'im; and Lieutenant Colonel Eli Ginsberg, commander of the LOTAR Counter-terrorism Unit School.
 The Druze deputy commander of the 300th "Baram" Regional Brigade, Lieutenant Colonel Alim Abdallah, was killed in action along with two other soldiers while responding to an infiltration from southern Lebanon on 9 October.
-Lieutenant-Colonel Salman Habaka was killed in Jabalia on 2 November 2023.
 Israeli peace activist Hayim Katsman was killed in Holit.